uoftgasa/uoftgasa.github.io/markdown/index.md

 Before you begin your search, you should be able to answer some basic questions about your ideal housing:

-- What's my budget for rent?
+- **What's my budget for rent?**
 	- You can see how rent in Toronto has evolved over time with [data collected by the Canada Mortgage and Housing Corporation](https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart/Table?TableId=2.2.11&GeographyId=2270&GeographyTypeId=3&DisplayAs=Table&GeograghyName=Toronto#) (click chart view to see the table as a graph).
 	- As of 2018, typical rents in Toronto (averaged across the entire GTA) are as follows:
 		- Bachelor's/Studio: $1000/month
 		- 1 Bedroom: $1200/month
 		- 2 Bedroom: $1400/month
 		- 3+ Bedroom: $1600/month
-- What's my maximum commute time?
+- **What's my maximum commute time?**
-	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) to compute how long different transit methods take to commute.
+	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) and click the pencil next to 'Commute to Downtown Toronto' to enter an new address and calculate commute times.
 - What utilities am I prepared to cover in addition to this?
 	- Heat - strongly depends on the type of heating the insulation of the rental unit, usually upwards of $70/month but can be $0 is your heating fully electric
 	- Water - typically around $30/month in a one bedroom, but can be higher if you have appliances like a dishwasher or laundry machine